uchicago-library/ark-minter/README.md

 # A RESTful API to Mint and Validate ARKs

-This API generate ARKs stateless, pseudo-random ARK identifiers- although the identifiers generated should should fill the identifier space evenly, the tool will produce the same "first ARK" each time it is run.
-The API accepts a formatting string that describes how ARKs should be constructed, and it can accept an ARK as an optional parameter to return the next or previous ARK based on what was passed to it.
-It can also validate ARKs produced by other sources.
+This API generate stateless, pseudo-random ARK identifiers- although the identifiers generated should should fill the identifier space evenly, the tool will produce the same "first ARK" each time it is run.

-This system creates and validates ARK identifiers only.

 # API